N1cksstuff/N1cksstuff/README.md

   - Getting to know Python a bit more
   - Styling with Tailwind CSS to achieve that sweet eye candy.
   - Java drank all my coffee, trying to get it back...
-  - The endless worlds of Minecraft.
-Yes, I love Minecraft.

  ## 🏆 Achievements